dwievane/nmdad1.local/pages/home.md

 <div class="row div-block_tosee-even">
     <div class="col-xs-12">
         <h4 class="text-center">HISTORY</h4>
         <p class="home_tekst-history">Archaeological research has proven that the earliest signs of human settlement in the Ghent area date back to prehistoric times.
 However, it was only during the Roman period that a community of note began to grow near the confluence of the two rivers Scheldt and Leie.
-In the Middle Ages, the Abbey of Saint Peter (later the Abbey of Saint Bavo) was founded and a 'portus' created for commercial activity (It is thought that the Flemish name 'Gent' derives from the Celtic 'Ganda', meaning ‘confluence’). <a href="http://www.visitflanders.com/en/destinations/ghent/history/" class="a_readmore">Read more</a></p>
+In the Middle Ages, the Abbey of Saint Peter (later the Abbey of Saint Bavo) was founded and a 'portus' created for commercial activity (It is thought that the Flemish name 'Gent' derives from the Celtic 'Ganda', meaning ‘confluence’). <a href="http://www.visitflanders.com/en/destinations/ghent/history/" class="a_readmore" target="_blank">Read more</a></p>
     </div>
 </div><!--end row-->